carrot2/carrot2/carrot2/readme.txt

 ===========

-Carrot2 is a component-based data processing framework, created especially for the reason of clustering search results from search engines (but not only).
+Carrot2 is a component-based data processing framework, created primarily for clustering search results from search engines (but not only).

 See more at:

 http://www.cs.put.poznan.pl/dweiss/carrot
 http://carrot.cs.put.poznan.pl